RichardAtCT/1inch_wrapper/README.md

 # Returns the exchange rate of two tokens.
 # Tokens can be provided as symbols or addresses
+# "amount" is supplied in ether
+# NOTE: When using custom tokens, the token decimal is assumed to be 18.
+If your custom token has a different decimal - please manually pass it to the function (decimal=x)
 # Also returns the "price" of more expensive token in the cheaper tokens.
 Optional variables can be supplied as **kwargs
 exchange.get_quote(from_token_symbol='ETH', to_token_symbol='USDT', amount=1)
 # (